Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 the corresponding coroutine uses for its execution.
 Coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined.

-All coroutines builders like [launch] and [async] accept an optional [CoroutineContext](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines.experimental/-coroutine-context/) parameter that can be used to explicitly specify the dispatcher for new coroutine and other context elements.
+All coroutine builders like [launch] and [async] accept an optional [CoroutineContext](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines.experimental/-coroutine-context/) parameter that can be used to explicitly specify the dispatcher for new coroutine and other context elements.